358 (Metoprolol ER 200 mg)

 Pill imprint 358 has been identified as Metoprolol succinate extended-release 200 mg.

-Metoprolol is used in the treatment of atrial fibrillation; high blood pressure; supraventricular tachycardia; heart attack; angina (and more), and belongs to the drug class cardioselective beta blockers.
+Metoprolol is used in the treatment of high blood pressure; atrial fibrillation; supraventricular tachycardia; mitral valve prolapse; angina (and more), and belongs to the drug class cardioselective beta blockers.
 Risk cannot be ruled out during pregnancy.
 Metoprolol 200 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 200 mg

 - C - Risk cannot be ruled out

 - CSA Schedule:

 - National Drug Code (NDC):